marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 Through our process of continous improvement, we decided to address this challenge and improve the collaboration and the on-boarding of the new members to our team by creating a of best practices guidelines, containing examples about how creating the pipelines, and detailing each step from our variant calling pipeline lifecycle development.
 At the time of writing of this paper, the first draft of our bioinformatics development playbook was available and acommodated several guidelines and manuals from the design to the deployment of a pipeline.
-The docummentation is hosted on-line and its code is all on a Github repository, so anyone at the team can collaborate by adding or changing the content as a dynamic docummentation.
+The docummentation is hosted on-line and its code is all on a Github repository, so anyone at the team can collaborate by adding or changing the content as a dynamic docummentation [#]_.
 The figure :ref:`egfig13`  presents one of the screenshots of our bioinformatics playbook.
-All the code is based on the open-source media wiki tool Docusaurus.
+All the code is based on the open-source media wiki tool Docusaurus [#]_.

+.. [#] Our bioinformatics playbook, Available at https://varstation.github.io/bioinfo-playbook/
+.. [#] Docusaurus platform, Available at https://docusaurus.io/

 .. figure:: figure13.png